jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 ### What integrated development environment (IDE) works well with deal.II?

-The short answer is probably: whatever works best for you. deal.II uses standard unix-style Makefiles, which most IDEs should support.
+The short answer is probably: whatever works best for you. deal.II uses the build tool CMake, which can generate a project description for virtually every IDE.
 In the past, many of the main developers have used emacs (or even vi), but there are much better tools around today, such as [eclipse](http://www.eclipse.org/), [KDevelop](http://www.kdevelop.org), [Xcode](http://developer.apple.com/technologies/tools/), [QtCreator](http://qt.nokia.com/products/developer-tools/), all of which